AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/README.md

 It is also shown how to integrate the decoder into the [ioBroker](https://www.iobroker.net/) smarthome platform.

-The only components are an [Arduino](https://www.makershop.de/plattformen/arduino/nano-v3/) (Nano recommended) and a [RXB6](https://www.makershop.de/module/funk/rxb6-433mhz-superheterodyne/) 433 MHz receiver.
+The only components needed are an [Arduino](https://www.makershop.de/plattformen/arduino/nano-v3/) (Nano recommended) and a [RXB6](https://www.makershop.de/module/funk/rxb6-433mhz-superheterodyne/) 433 MHz receiver.
 And of course, one or more Bresser 3CH sensors.

 ![Bresser3CH](https://github.com/AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/blob/main/Bresser3CH.JPG)